Originally Posted on 01/04/2019

 Follow us on Instagram for more fun food ideas for kids!

 Who else always orders spinach artichoke dip when eating out?
 It’s one of my favorite appetizers and surprisingly easy to make at home.
-I usually bake it then serve it inside a hollowed out sourdough bread bowl or crackers.
+I usually bake it then serve it inside a hollowed-out sourdough bread bowl or crackers.
+But then I had an amazing idea.

 The lightning bolt struck that it would be great as a pizza.
-No need for the crackers or bread – it’s an all-in-one recipe!
+No need for the crackers or bread – it’s an all-in-one recipe.
+Turn your favorite dip into Spinach Artichoke Dip Pizza for a yummy dinner kids and adults will love.

-Seriously so good and what was once an appetizer has now became our favorite spinach artichoke dip pizza dinner.
+Seriously, it’s so good and what was once an appetizer has now became on of our favorite dinners.
+If you like this idea, you will probably also love my spinach dip baked pasta recipe as well.

 Spinach Artichoke Pizza